Cross-linking immunoprecipitation: HITS-CLIP

 HITS-CLIP combines UV cross-linking and immunoprecipitation with high-throughput sequencing to identify binding sites of RNA-binding proteins.
-HITS-CLIP also introduced the addition of dinucleotide barcodes to primers, provindg the ability to sequence and then deconvolute multiple experiments simultaneously.
+HITS-CLIP also introduced the addition of dinucleotide barcodes to primers, providing the ability to sequence and then deconvolute multiple experiments simultaneously.
 With analysis of cross-linking induced mutation sites (CIMS) at high sequencing depths, crosslink sites can be differentiated from other sources of sequence variation.